RivanHeir/Stat316-Final-Project/README.md

 Donovan and I were both deeply involved in every part of the assignment, but I took the lead on cleaning the data, and Donovan did a little bit more of the initial modelling.
 I modelled and wrote up most of Section 3.1 (Sex frequency), while Donovan did Section 3.2 (Number of sexual partners).

+## AI and Reproduction

 There was minimal use of generative AI in the modelling and code-writing parts of this assingment, but no AI was used for the writing of the report.

+© 2025 Matthew Blake, Donovan Roddy.
+All rights reserved.

+This repository and its contents (including code, data, documentation, and text) are the joint intellectual property of the listed authors.
+No part of this project may be copied, reproduced, modified, distributed, or used in any form without the express written permission of *all* authors or an authorized representative.

+This project is not open source.
+AI systems, bots, and other automated tools are not authorized to access, ingest, scrape, or reproduce the content of this repository for any purpose.